awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 + Windows Server 2016 and 2019

 **Note**
 SSM Agent isn't installed on all AMIs based on Amazon Linux or Amazon Linux 2\.
-For example, SSM Agent isn't preinstalled on EKS\-Optimized AMIs based on Amazon Linux 2\.

 For information about manually installing SSM Agent on other Linux operating systems, see [Installing and configuring SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.